HCA-Healthcare/elixir-hl7/README.md

 # License

 Elixir-HL7 source code is released under Apache 2 License.
-Check LICENSE file for more information.
+Check the LICENSE file for more information.